 "Giving a Bleep will present its performance fundraiser for area nonprofit organizations for two weekends in November, so the screenings will be scheduled around that," Wang said.
-"And there are other things that we'll have to adjust to."

 Still, Wang said the Park City Film Series is looking forward to showing films at the Prospector.